ThorstenGudera/GrabCutALikeEasy/README.md

 [Optional]
 - On the right pane, check the draw on result checkbox and draw with the mouse onto regions that should be the type you selected from the combobox (eg. Background, Foregound etc)
 - Click onto the Go-button again
+- Process the outline

+If you implement this in a performance optimized technology and language, you could get the segmentation [almost] in real-time.

 Disclaimer: